deternitydx/Genealogy-Viz/README.md

-Geneology-Viz
+Genealogy-Viz
 =============

-Visualizations of Mormon Geneology with updated chord diagram and sankey.js files
+Visualizations of Mormon Genealogy with updated chord diagram and sankey.js files